 The Board manages financial risk on an ongoing basis.
-The key financial risks relating to the Group are discussed in more detail in note 32 to the financial statements.
+The key financial risks relating to the Group and its financial risk management objectives and policies are discussed in more detail in note 34 to the financial statements.

 The Group's other principal risks and uncertainties are outlined in the Strategic Report.